Humnashinkhan/DevTinder_Backend/src/homework.md

 - Create a custom validate function for the gender.
 - Improve the DB schema.
 - Add timstamp to user schema.
+- Add API level validation on Patch request and signup post API.
+_Add API validation for each field.
 - Install validator.
 - Explore validator library.